cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Nested Data Models .md

 This is useful for creating rich data structures for your block types and custom entities, and enables the creation of more complex components such as multi-layered menus, advanced carousels and other nested content scenarios.

-Currently the only data model attribute that supports nested data models is the [`[NestedDataModelCollection]`](#nesteddatamodelcollection) attribute.
+There are two types of nested data model annotations:

+- [`[NestedDataModelCollection]`](#nesteddatamodelcollection)
+- [`[NestedDataModelMultiTypeCollection]`](#nesteddatamodelmultitypecollection)

+Each of these annotations are explained further down the page, but first we need to understand how to define a nested data model.

 ## Defining a Nested Data Model